ISCC audit procedures

 - Information on the system user and audit process; including risk assessment and a summary of activities and audit results

-The summary audit report will be compiled by the certification body based on the ISCC audit procedures that have to be used during audits.
-The certification body will send the report to ISCC, together with the other relevant certification documents.
-After reviewing the documents ISCC will publish the certificate and the summary audit report on the ISCC website.
+The certification body compiles the summary audit report based on the ISCC audit procedures and sends the report to ISCC together with other relevant certification documents.
+After reviewing the documents, ISCC will publish the certificate and the summary audit report on the ISCC website as pdf file.

-With the application of the APS (Audit Procedure System) Tool, the certification body can generate the summary audit report automatically from the tool (no extra paper work required).
+With the application of the APS (Audit Procedure System) Tool, the certification body can generate the summary audit report automatically in the tool (no extra paper work required).